brabruski/Dice-Master-Tracker/readme.md

-Dice Master Tracker is an App that allows user to keep track of their Dice Master collection as well as create decks for playing based on their current collection.
+Dice Master Tracker is an App that allows user to keep track of their Dice Masters collection.
+This App allows users to add new dice & cards, edit existing dice cards as well as create playable decks for gaming based on their current collection.

 > This repository is a Web App based off of the AngularJS v1.x Framework and utilises Firebase for Data Storage.
-This app showcases my capabilities in using Javascript Frameworks, User Experience and Front End Design.
+This App showcases my capabilities in using Javascript Frameworks, User Experience and Front End Design.

 ## Dependencies